the1lab/1lab/src/Data/Set/Projective.lagda.md

     props-projective+is-embedding→set-projective
 ```

-Note that the projectivity of propositions is itself a taboo: in particular,
+Note that the set-projectivity of propositions is itself a taboo: in particular,
 every proposition is set-projective if and only if every set has split support.
 The following proof is adapted from [@Kraus-Escardó-Coquand-Altenkirch:2016].